 Those in need in body, mind and spirit: Jeannie Watten; Gabriella; Trevor Taylor; Bob Minter; Sara Harden; Mollie and Colin Williams; Roger Powell; Wendy Cliffe, Dorothy Gill, Penny

 The Annual Parish Meeting, delayed from April this year, will be held in the Church on Wednesday, 30 September 2020.
 Strict social distancing will be enforced.
-Face masks may, or may not, be required.
+Face masks are required.